a-b-street/docs/book/src/tech/dev/data.md

 ## Native, running from source

-For people building the game [from source](index.md), the process to keep data files fresh is to `cargo run --bin updater`.
+For people building the game [from source](index.md), the process to keep data files fresh is to `cargo run --bin updater -- download`.
 This tool calculates md5sums of all local files, then compares it with the checked-in `data/MANIFEST.json`.
 Any difference results in a local file being deleted or a new file from S3 being downloaded.
 By editing `data/player/data.json` manually or using the UI in the game (found by loading a map, then choosing to download more maps), somebody can opt into downloading "extra/optional" cities.

 ## Native, running from a release .zip